-The Board of Directors conducted four regular and no special meetings during fiscal 2022.
-In addition, there were four Actions in Writing in Lieu of a Meeting of the Board of Directors.
+The Board of Directors conducted ten meetings during fiscal 2023.
 Each director attended at least 75% of the aggregate of all meetings of the Board and Committees of the Board on which he or she served in accordance with the Company's expectations.
 The Company does not have a formal policy regarding directors' attendance at annual shareholders meetings.
-Nevertheless, the Company strongly encourages and prefers that directors attendance of the Board meetings as well as the annual meeting of shareholders either in person or by teleconference.
+Nevertheless, the Company strongly encourages and prefers that directors attend regular and special Board meetings as well as the annual meeting of shareholders either in person or by teleconference.
 The Company recognizes that attendance of the Board members at all meetings may not be possible, and excuses absences only for good cause.
-All directors attended the Company's 2022 Annual Meeting.
+All directors attended the Company's 2023 Annual Meeting.